newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey-state-trade-expansion-program.md

 ---
 ### Eligibility
-For NJ STEP consideration, your business must be:

-Registered in, and domestic to, New Jersey
+* Registered in, and domestic to, New Jersey
-Small as defined by the SBA
+* Small as defined by the SBA
-In business for at least one year as of the date of the application NJ tax compliant
+* In business for at least one year as of the date of the application
+* NJ tax compliant
-Manufacturing goods or producing services that contain at least 51% U.S. content Registered with NJ START and have a DUNS number
+* Manufacturing goods or producing services that contain at least 51% U.S. content

->### Benefit
+* Registered with NJ START and have a DUNS number

+> **Benefits**
+>
 >Eligible businesses for the New Jersey State Trade Expansion Program will be considered to receive financial awards to partially offset export promotion costs such as the following:
 Website and e-commerce fees to attract international buyers Design of international marketing media
 Participation in international trade missions